wa6pzb/RuralPhone/README.md

 Early telephones (cica 1900's) contained what was called a Local Battery (LB) and a hand cranked generator (used for ringing) [^1].
 These early telephones where used in rural areas and were all connected to one line (with 2 to 12 or more) on a party line.
 The party line system makes it easy since you just need one set of wires strung between all the locations.
-The adapter needs to convert the telephones from CB to LB and provide a way to "ring".
+The adapter converts the telephone from CB to LB and provides a way to "ring".
-Other advantages of telephones with a LB are that they can use just about any kind of wire for the connection (e.g. copper, steel, aluminum, etc.). it is also possible to use a single wire with earth return [^2].
+Other advantages of a LB telephone lare that they can use just about any kind of wire for the connection (e.g. copper, steel, barbed wire, aluminum, etc.).
+It is even possible to use a single wire with earth return [^2].

 ## Basic Features